tinne26/etxt/docs/display-scaling.md

 **I've been following your teachings diligently, but...
 I don't see any difference?**

-Some developers work with screens that have a standard display scaling of 100% and they never notice.
+Many developers work with screens that have a standard display scaling of 100% and they never notice.
 You can go to your system configuration and play around with the display scaling to test.
 Notice, though, that Ebitengine doesn't detect the display scaling changes dynamically once your game is already running, so you will have to restart the game each time you change the display scaling.

 **Ok, now I've seen the difference... but it doesn't look that bad to me.**